LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

     }

 Input variables are Lua-only and may be booleans, integers, doubles, or strings.
 Their names must be Lua identifiers.
-They are globals by construction and are allowed by Klee's unexpected-global check; other helper values in the deck should still be declared :code:`local`.
+They are ordinary mutable globals by construction and are allowed by Klee's unexpected-global check.
+Deck code can reassign these names, so applications should treat them as initial values rather than read-only controls.
+Other helper values in the deck should still be declared :code:`local`.

 Applications that need richer runtime customization can also provide a Lua bindings chunk.
-Klee evaluates the chunk before parsing the deck, expects it to return a table of exported bindings, and then makes those exported names available as globals while still rejecting unrelated unexpected globals in the deck.
+Klee evaluates the chunk before parsing the deck, expects it to return a table of exported bindings, and then installs those exported names as initial globals while still rejecting unrelated unexpected globals in the deck.
 This allows a host code to pass user-supplied helper functions and local closures at run time without recompiling the C++ application:

 .. code-block:: c++